uiuc-bdeep/Website/README.md

 # BDEEP Website

-Our website based on a built-in domain at [Squarespace.com](https://www.squarespace.com/) and a thrid-party domain [AWS](https://aws.amazon.com/).
-Please access our website at [www.uiuc-bdeep.org](https://www.uiuc-bdeep.org/).
+Our website based on a built-in domain at [Squarespace.com](https://www.squarespace.com/) and a third-party domain at [AWS](https://aws.amazon.com/).
+It contains four pages: About(Group intro), Team(intro), Research, Contact.
+Website content including abstracts as well as key figures are crawling from [GitHub](https://www.github.com/uiuc-bdeep/Website/) and are updated automatically.
+Messages from Contact page will directly go to BDEEP group slack channel.
+Please visit [www.uiuc-bdeep.org](https://www.uiuc-bdeep.org/).

 ## Structure
 This repository includes two parts.
 One is [Code_files](https://github.com/uiuc-bdeep/Website/tree/master/Code_files) storing the HTML, CSS, JavaScript files that embeded in the website; the other is [Content_files](https://github.com/uiuc-bdeep/Website/tree/master/Content_files) keeping projects' content that show publicly.